 Training and extension will be achieved through Training of Trainers (TOT), practical demonstrations, farmer field training, provision of extension support to farmers, organization of field days combined with tailor-made manuals and extension materials translated into Urdu, for use by trainers and farmers in Punjab.

-To-date, project activities undertaken have been centred on fulfilling the project’s aim – increasing the capacity of smallholder potato growers in Punjab through training and extension with a particular focus on strengthening the role of women.
+Project activities are aimed at increasing the capacity of smallholder potato growers in Punjab through training and extension, with a particular focus on strengthening the role of women.

-- Four CABI master trainers have been trained by Wageningen University & Research (WUR) on good production technology of potatoes
+- Four CABI master trainers trained by Wageningen University & Research (WUR) on good production technology of potatoes

-- Twenty-four project master trainers, including eight women, have been trained on advance potato production practices through a ToT session comprising of seven modules followed by three refresher sessions
+- Twenty-four project master trainers, including eight women, trained through a ToT session comprising seven modules, followed by three refresher sessions

-- ToT and farmer manuals have been developed with the technical support of WUR and disseminated; additional extension materials including flyers, videos, news and blogs on advance potato production have also been created and shared with farmers
+- ToT and farmer manuals developed with the technical support of WUR and disseminated; additional extension materials including flyers, videos, news and blogs have also been created and shared with farmers

-- A baseline survey has been conducted to assess current production practices and to identify the constraints faced by farmers, especially female farmers
+- A baseline survey to assess current production practices and to identify the constraints faced by farmers, especially women farmers

-- A tool to identify the role of gender in the potato value chain was developed and tested on the farmers as part of the baseline survey
+- A tool to identify the role of gender in the potato value chain has been developed and tested on farmers as part of the baseline survey